-The Best of the 39th Northwest Filmmakers’ Festival touring program presents a carefully selected cross-section of the state of filmmaking in the Northwest.
-The Northwest Film Center presents this showcase to bring the filmmakers wider exposure and to offer this independent regional work to venues large and small.
+The Best of the 40th Northwest Filmmakers’ Festival touring program presents a carefully selected cross-section of the state of filmmaking in the Northwest.
+The Northwest Film Center presents this showcase to bring the filmmakers wider exposure and offer this independent regional work to venues large and small.

 Thomas Phillipson / Northwest Film Center

 1219 SW Park Avenue Portland, OR 97205

 Click here to see stills for the Best of the 40th Northwest Filmmakers’ Festival.